nforgeio/RaspberryDebugger/README.md

 ## Debug Logs

 The Raspberry Debugger writes detail log information to the Visual Studio Debug Output Window.
-This is intended to give you some idea of what happened then things go wrong.
+This is designed to give you some idea of what happened then things go wrong.

 ![Screenshot](/Doc/Images/GettingStarted/Logging.png?raw=true)